 - The sisterly conflict between Geri and Mel B (Geri possibly deliberately wearing Mel's boots and them arguing over a chess game) are toned down versions of the real-life personality clashes the two often had.

 - The girls are annoyed at their manager for not giving them time off, to the point where they (temporarily) walk out of their tour.
 The group would later sack their manager, partially for this reason.

 - Harsher in Hindsight: The Actor Allusion references to Ginger's topless model days aren't quite as funny after her surgery to remove a benign tumour.
 Halliwell avidly supports breast cancer charities.

-- Hilarious in Hindsight: The scene where the girls imagine what they'd be like as mothers, now that all of the girls have their own children.
+- The scene where the girls imagine what they'd be like as mothers, now that all of the girls have their own children (a total of nine, in fact).
 Especially the case with Victoria Beckham, who says "Thank God for boarding school" in this scene, but by all accounts is a very hands-on mother to her four kids.

 - It's Not Supposed to Win Oscars: In the Giving You Everything documentary, Victoria said that nobody was expecting to win Oscars for the film, they were just having a good time.

 - Narm Charm: No one disputes it's a terrible movie but for nostalgic reasons, any young'un now cannibalizing their youth in search of amusement can still reasonably enjoy the trip back through the 90s with the girls.